With 12 years of experience, I’ve navigated diverse challenges — applying best practices that place people at the center.

 In the world of Jobs-to-be-Done, job steps are written in “Verb + Object + Contextual Clarifier” format.
 This ensures each step describes, with a verb, how the job executor is moving forward in the process in a clear manner until the job is concluded.

-Our JTBD research had uncovered 49 measurable desired outcomes (inefficiencies in the process).
+Our JTBD research had uncovered 49 measurable desired outcomes (potential inefficiencies in the process).
 Each plays a role in an Incentive Author’s JTBD: Providing incentive data to Cox Automotive dealer products.
 How do we align 49 directions?

 Desired Outcomes are measurable needs that, when addressed, avoid errors, wasted time, or unpredictability results in the JTBD.
 Removing inefficiencies in the process improves the process, that is the JTBD philosophy.